Buying a home in Sierra Nevada

 From cold ski resorts to warm Mediterranean sunshine

-Sierra Nevada is a snowy mountain range in the province of Granada and Almería (Spain).
+Sierra Nevada is a snowy mountain range in the province of Granada and property for sale Almería (Spain).
 It hosts the highest peaks of continental Spain and enjoys the beneficial influence of the Mediterranean Sea at the same time.

 Buying a chalet, a detached or semi-detached house, an apartment or a condo there, seemed to be a profitable investment during the real estate boom; therefore, prices soared due to the race for the most advantageous purchase opportunity.
 Residents began buying with the aim of reselling their properties when quotation prices amounted to 6 000 euros per square metre.
 Unfortunately, the bursting of the housing bubble claimed the real estate market of Sierra Nevada as one of its victims.